The University of Miami Streamlines Student Service With 'Canes Central One-Stop Shop

-As it became apparent that this pattern of inefficiency was detracting from their mission of student success, UM leadership began to seek solutions and determined that building a comprehensive student service model (to include student accounts, financial aid and the registrar) was the right next step for the university.
+UM leadership began to seek solutions and determined that building a comprehensive student service model (to include student accounts, financial aid and the registrar) was the right next step for the university.
 Thus the idea of ‘Canes Central was born.

 A Blended Team Approach Enables Success